Growing up in a house where the basics feel like a moving target changes the way you look at the world.

 9. Your parents frequently bring new partners home.

 Just as you get used to one person, they’re replaced by someone new.
-This revolving door of relationships can be confusing and unsettling.
+The revolving door of relationships can be confusing and unsettling.
 It may make it difficult for you to form attachments or trust adults, potentially affecting your future relationships.

 10. Your home is always filled with unexpected visitors.

 Friends, relatives, or strangers drop by at all hours, disrupting any sense of routine.
-This constant stream of people can make it hard to find quiet time or privacy.
+The constant stream of people can make it hard to find quiet time or privacy.
 You may feel like your home is never truly your own space, leading to feelings of insecurity and a lack of control.

 11. Your parents frequently start new hobbies or projects, only to abandon them.